Table of contents

 The ecological footprint of a food depends on various factors.
 The type of agricultural production (conventional vs. organic), seasonal, regional or domestic production or import by truck, ship or plane, different types of packaging and whether the goods are fresh or frozen all play a decisive role.
 13

-Despite intensive research, we were unable to find any information on the ecological footprint of dried pigeon peas (green, unripe pigeon peas are calculated at 0.92 kg CO 2 eq/kg).
-14 In comparison, green and red lentils are given a CO 2 footprint of 2.46 kg CO 2 eq/kg.
+Despite intensive research, we were unable to find any information on the carbon footprint of dried pigeon peas (green, unripe pigeon peas are calculated at 0.92 kg CO 2 eq/kg).
+14 In comparison, green and red lentils are given a carbon footprint of 2.46 kg CO 2 eq/kg.
 15 If grape peas are exported, an additional burden from transport emissions can be expected.

 The amount of water required to produce 1 kg of pigeon peas is 5494 litres.
 It is not clear from the study whether this water footprint refers to dried or fresh specimens.
 16

-Probably originating in India, pigeon peas have been cultivated for at least 3,700 years.
+Probably originating from India, pigeon peas have been cultivated for at least 3700 years.
 The earliest archaeological evidence comes from the southern peninsula and eastern India.
-It spread to Thailand around 2,000 years ago.
-17 Today it grows in much of Asia, Africa, Central America and northern South America, 18 where it is native to tropical and subtropical climates and has proven itself to be a fast-growing and adaptable legume.
+It spread to Thailand around 2000 years ago.
+17 Today it grows in much of Asia, Africa, Central America and northern South America, 18 where it feels at home in tropical and subtropical climates and has proven itself to be a fast-growing and adaptable legume.
 2 In 2022, India was by far the largest producer of dried pigeon peas.
 19

 Cultivation - Harvest You can also grow

 Cajanus cajan in your own garden under certain conditions.
-It is a short-lived perennial that usually lasts 4 to 5 years.
+It is a short-lived, perennial plant that usually lasts 4 to 5 years.
 Its most productive harvest occurs in its first year.
-The season lasts from mid to late summer.
 It takes about 120 to 200 days to fully ripen.
-3 Pigeon peas grow in a variety of soil types, from sandy to heavy clay soils, including soils with low fertility.
-They thrive best in soils with a pH of 5.0-7.0, but can also tolerate a wider range (4.5-8.4).
+Pigeon peas can grow up to 3.5 m tall.
+3 Pigeon peas grow in a variety of soil types, from sandy to heavy clay soils, including those with low fertility.
+They thrive best in soils with a pH of 5 to 7, but can also tolerate a wider range (4.5-8.4).
 Like most pulses, they do not do well with waterlogging or flooding over a long period of time.
 The plant is, however, very heat tolerant and thrives in hot, humid climates; with annual rainfall between 600 and 1000 mm.
 It is generally grown at temperatures between 18 °C and 30 °C, but can tolerate temperatures of 35 °C or more in moist soil conditions.
 20

 After the danger of frost has passed and spring temperatures have warmed, sow the seeds one inch deep, spaced 3 to 4 inches apart.
 It is best to till the soil a few inches deep before sowing.
 Water the plant well and keep the soil moist until the seedlings emerge, which may take a couple of weeks.
 The first few weeks after seed germination are important.
 Make sure the soil is moist but not wet and the area is free of weeds.
 Cajanus cajan usually does well without additional fertilizer and takes up to a month to establish.
 Once they are about 5 inches tall, growth picks up speed and can reach up to 5 inches per week.
 At this point, you can scale back on care a little.
 3

-Harvesting pigeon peas is easy.
-Keep an eye on the plants, as soon as they start to form flowers you should be able to harvest fresh green peas a few weeks later.
-If you want mature seeds, let the pods dry on the plant until they turn brown.
-Then either pull out whole plants and remove the pods, or cut the pods off if you are growing the plants as perennial shrubs.
-Using your hands, separate the seeds from the dry pods by working on a table covered with a cloth or newspaper.
-Then leave them to dry in a cool, dark place for a few more days.
-Place them on a surface with good air circulation where they won't stick, such as a brown paper bag.
-Once they are completely dry, store them in an airtight container (see storage tips).
-If you have space, place the seeds you plan to sow next season in a refrigerator at a temperature of 0-5°C. If that is not possible, try to find another cool, dry room, such as an unheated garage or the pantry in the kitchen.
+If you want to harvest mature seeds, let the pods dry on the plant until they are brownish.
+Either pull the whole plant out and remove the pods, or cut the pods off if you are growing the plants as perennial shrubs.
+Separate the seeds from the dry pods with your hands, working on a table covered with a cloth or newspaper.
+Then let them dry for a few days in a cool, dark place.
+Place them on a surface with good air circulation where they will not stick, e.g. on a brown paper bag.
+When they are completely dry, store them in an airtight container (see storage tips).
+If you have space, place the seeds you want to sow next season in a refrigerator at a temperature of 0 to 5 °C. If this is not possible, try to find another cool, dry room, e.g. an unheated garage or the pantry in the kitchen.
 3

 Further information